deadshot-21/Emotion-Detection-Using-Liquid-Neural-Networks/README.md

 ## Proof of Work

 The `notebooks/` folder contains pre-run Jupyter notebooks with outputs to validate the methodology and results of the project.

+## Contributions

+Contributions are welcome!
+If you have suggestions or improvements, feel free to fork the repository, make changes, and submit a pull request.

 ## License